 Open for Lunch and Dinner - Closed on Sunday's.

 One of the "Oldest Spots" on the island and a GREAT Friday Night for Dinner.
 Mayan Buffet is a delicious way to experience the Mayan Cuisine and Culture.

 Located on Middle Street ~ Turn Left before Clock Tower and it's right on the corner.
 Reservations are strongly suggested.

 Open for Lunch and Dinner - Closed Sundays

 This is a Local and Tourist favorite alike.
 They serve HUGE portions FYI.
 The Seafood Platter is our FAVORITE!
 We share!
 Here is where you can also get Papusas, which is a delicious treat in the evenings!
 They serve rotisserie chickens To Go for Lunch!
-Half, Whole or Quarter Chickens with some yummy sides. .
+Half, Whole or Quarter Chickens with some yummy sides.
 We typically get a whole and have it as a snack later.
 They are located on Back Street on the North end.
-Worth the find!
+Worth the search!

 Open for Lunch TO GO and Dinners Daily.

 BEST SPOT TO WATCH SPORTS!
 Lots of TV's, Good Munchies and Good Company here!
 Located North of the bridge just at the "bend".
 Upstairs and GORGEOUS SUNSETS!

 Tell Ivan we sent ya!